gravitational/careers/challenges/security/cloud-security.md

   // but for demo purposes we use IAM users.
 ```

-Comments like this one are really helpful to us.
-They save yourself a lot of
+Comments like this one are helpful to us.
+They save you time and demonstrate
-time and demonstrate that you've spent time thinking about this problem and
-provide a clear path to a solution.
+that you've though about this problem and can provide a clear path to a
+solution.

-Consider making other reasonable trade-offs.
-Make sure you communicate them to
+Making other reasonable trade-offs.
+Please communicate them to the interview
-the interview team.
+team.

-Here are some other trade-offs that will help you to spend less time on the task:
+Here are some other trade-offs that will help you:

-* Do not implement a system that has multi-geography fault tolerance.
+* Do not implement a system that has multi-az or region fault tolerance.
 Describe
   which improvements you would add in the future.
-*

 ## Pitfalls and Gotchas